Homes are staying on the market for longer as buyers struggle to find affordable housing with mortgage rates at a 20-year high of 7.08%.

 - What are Closing Costs in Texas: The seller and the buyer both pay closing costs in Texas.
 Know them before closing.

-- Guide to Flipping Houses in Texas: Read our blog on how to flip and maximize your profits in the Golden State.
+- Guide to Flipping Houses in Texas: Read our blog on how to flip and maximize your profits.

-- Wholesale Properties Texas: Discover how real estate wholesaling laws work in California.
+- Wholesale Properties Texas: Discover how real estate wholesaling laws work.